Introduction

 Bhagwan Rama Teaches

-Respectfully and lovingly obey your father’s orders.
+As a son Respectfully and lovingly obey your father’s orders.
 Sacrifice your own comfort for your father’s dignity.

 As a step-son Even when your step mother (or mother-in-law) is not kind to you, even when she clearly dis- criminates against you in favor of her own birth child, do not resent her, do not fight against her.
 Respect her and her wishes.